ted9219/GEMINI/README.md

 password=<password>
 ```

+This process creates rds files zipped.

 If you already have RDS files, put them in 'Standard RDS' folder and follow next process.

 3. Request RDS files to other institution.

-This RDS files must be stored in 'Target RDS' folder.
+This RDS files(or zip file) must be stored in 'Target RDS' folder.

-Just standard rds files can run GEMINI but line graph will be shown single institution rds data.
+For testing, only standard rds files can run GEMINI but line graph will be shown single institution rds data.

 4. Run Gemini()